jdspugh/jdspugh.github.io/_posts/2023-02-25-github-pages-jekyll-setup.md

     jonathans-tech-blog-logo.svg
 ```

+If you wish to take you blog setup further you can take a look at my article on setting up a [Floating Table-of-Contents for Github Pages](https://jdspugh.github.io/2023/03/23/github-pages-toc.html).

 I hope you found this tutorial helpful to get started with blogging using GitHub Pages.
 Feel free to leave any comments, and happy blogging!

 [1]: https://disqus.com